-Table 3.1.
-Different types of Computer and Banking services
+Table 3.1 Different Types of Computer and Banking Services

-Types of Computer

-and Banking Description

-Access online to all of one's account information
+Types of Computer and Banking Description Account Access Access online to all of one's account information (usually checking, savings, and money market), which is either updated in real time or on a daily bath basis.

-Account Access (usually checking,

-savings, and money market), which is either

-updated in real time or on

-a daily bath basis.

 Balance Transfer Transfer funds between accounts.

-Pay any designated bill based on instructions one
+Bill Payment Pay any designated bill based on instructions one proves including whether to pay automatically or manually each month.
+Bill Presentment View billing statements as presented electronically, which allows interactive capabilities such as sorting, drill-down details, or advertising, in addition to on-click payments.

-Bill Payment proves including

-whether to pay automatically or manually each

-month.

-View billing statements as presented

-Bill Presentment electronically, which allows inter-

-active capabilities such as sorting, drill-down

-details, or advertising, in

-ı

-addition to on-click payments.

-Search, apply, and receive approval online for

-Mortgage/Credit various types of loans

-Card/ Misc. and then review your statements using online bill

-Lending presentment.

-In addition to all of the basic payment and account

-Business Banking access services,

-merchant can manage their electronic lock box for

-Services received payment,

-accounts receivable posing, as well as initiative

-payment via networks.

-Customer Service While the Web will eventually enable live

-& communication, it is most

-optimally designed to facilitate interaction with

-Administration information so that

-customers can more easily service themselves.
-In

-the process, custom-

-ers receive as good, if not better, service while the

-bank saves money

-with each additional transaction as it realises the scale economies of its largely fixed online investment.
-Advanced e-Mail systems with automated replies and intelligent routing are also helping to improve the online customer service experience.
-Just as visitors to a branch are being offered new Cross-selling products by tellers and simple signage, so can Web bank customers.
+Mortgage/Credit Card/ Misc.
+Lending Search, apply, and receive approval online for various types of loans and then review your statements using online bill presentment.
+Business Banking Services In addition to all of the basic payment and account access services, merchant can manage their electronic lock box for received payment, Services accounts receivable posing, as well as initiative payment via networks.
+Customer Service & While the Web will eventually enable live communication, it is most optimally designed to facilitate interaction with Administration information so that customers can more easily service themselves.
+In the process, custom- ers receive as good, if not better, service while the bank saves money with each additional transaction as it realises the scale economies of its largely fixed online investment.
+Advanced e- Mail systems with automated replies and intelligent routing are also helping to improve the online customer service experience.
+Cross-selling Just as visitors to a branch are being offered new products by tellers and simple signage, so can Web bank customers.
 In most cases today, banks perform this function online with standard, broadly targeted text offers or by just making their product literature available online.
 In the future, banks will be able to harness the true power of the Internet by providing targeted offers to Web customers based on a combination of their indicated interests and financial situation.
-Not only will banks be able to

-sell banks products, but non-financial products as

-well.

-Personalised As one visits the Web branch, one is instantly

-Content recognised and content

-displayed is oriented toward one's interests

-and Tools including weather, invest-

-ment, and hobbies.
-More importantly, by using the

-Web, bank customers

-could use online financial planning tools to better

-manage their finances.

-Accounts Accounts aggregation enables a consumer to be

-Aggregation presented with all his or

-her account details (current account, saving

-account, mortgage account

-etc.) on a single page.

-For access to external (to their first choice bank)

-financial data consum-

-ers to provide their account passwords to the

-aggregator (usually a

-bank).
-The aggregator uses the passwords to

-access automatically the

-l l

-consumer's accounts.
-The information is then

-provided to the consumer

-on a consolidated basis on a single page so the

-customer has a full view

-of his/her financial portfolio.
-In most cases funds

-can be transferred

-from one account to another.

-Electronic Funds Transfer (EFT) is a system of

-Electronic Funds transferring money from

-one bank account directly to another without any

-Transfer paper money changing

-hands.
-One of the most widely-used EFT

-programs is Direct Deposit,

-in which payroll is deposited straight into an

-employee's bank account.

-This system may also be used for debit transfers,

-such as mortgage

-payments.
+Not

+Personalised Content As one visits the Web branch, one is instantly recognised and content displayed is oriented toward one's interests and Tools including weather, invest- ment, and hobbies.
+More importantly, by using the Web, bank customers could use online financial planning tools to better manage their finances.
+Accounts Aggregation Accounts aggregation enables a consumer to be presented with all his or her account details (current account, saving account, mortgage account etc.) on a single page.
+For access to external (to their first choice bank) financial data consumers to provide their account passwords to the aggregator (usually a bank).
+The aggregator uses the passwords to access automatically the consumer's accounts.
+The information is then provided to the consumer on a consolidated basis on a single page so the customer has a full view of his/her financial portfolio.
+In most cases funds can be transferred from one account to another.
+Electronic Funds Transfer Electronic Funds Transfer (EFT) is a system of transferring money from one bank account directly to another without any paper money changing 114110101 hands.
+One of the most widely-used EFT programs is Direct Deposit, in which payroll is deposited straight into an employee's bank account.
+This system may also be used for debit transfers, such as mortgage payments.